mnee-xyz/mnee/tests/QA-GUIDE.md

 ## Project Overview

 The MNEE SDK is a JavaScript/TypeScript SDK for interacting with MNEE tokens on the BSV blockchain.
-It provides functionality for:
+It provides comprehensive functionality for:

+**Core Features:**

-- Token transfers and balance queries
+- Token transfers (single and multi-source)
+- Balance queries and UTXO management
 - Transaction parsing and validation
-- HD wallet support
+- HD wallet support (BIP32/BIP44)
-- Batch operations with rate limiting
+- Transaction history retrieval
-- Cosigner script parsing
+- Inscription and cosigner script parsing

-- Inscription detection
+**Helper Features:**

+- Batch operations for processing multiple addresses
+- Automatic rate limiting for API calls

 ## Testing Timeline